PROPERTIES OF CEREALS

-The cereals are very rich in carbohydrates that come from the high content of starch in grains is, where is the energy reserve for future plant growth.
+Cereals are very rich in carbohydrates that come from the high content of starch in their grains, where the energy reserve for future plant growth is.

 In the human diet, carbohydrates, along with fats, provide energy.
-Unlike fats - which can have an animal or vegetable origin-, carbohydrates, if we except those provided from milk and eggs, come from vegetables.
-The plants obtain these components by means of the photosynthesis process.
+Unlike fats - which can have from animal or vegetable origin-, carbohydrates, if we except those provided from milk and eggs, come from vegetables.
+Plants obtain these components by means of the photosynthesis process.

 The energy needs of each individual depend on the type of work done, but in general, doing moderate activity, an adult male needs between 2500 and 4000 and a woman between 2100 and 3000.
 Carbohydrates provide less calories than fat (4 calories per gram first and 9 calories per gram of seconds).

-The cereals are very interesting in the prevention from the breast cancer in women and prostate cancer in men.
+Cereals are very interesting in the prevention of breast cancer in women and prostate cancer in men.
 Some cereals, such us wheat, contain lignans, others as their own wheat or oats are rich in acid lactones.
-These compounds inhibit the development of human estrogen appear to be responsible for the development of cancer cells.
+These compounds inhibit the development of human estrogens, that appear to be responsible for the development of cancer cells.
 (See fiber properties)